Jama-analyst/Business-Insight-360/README.md

 Project kick off session, where you should get clear of for what and why this project and all other questions you have with regards to the project

 ## Questions to ask before starting with dashboard
-What is the objective of building this PowerBi dashboard?
+-What is the objective of building this PowerBi dashboard?
-In what terms the success of this project will be measured?
+-In what terms the success of this project will be measured?
-What will be time dead-line of the project? do the stakeholders expecting pre-view before the actual release?
+-What will be time dead-line of the project?
+Do the stakeholders expecting pre-view before the actual release?
 What are all the hopes stakeholders have out of this project? what are all fears the stakeholder have in terms of building this dashboard?
 Who are all will be using this dashboard and for what purpose?